Baagsma/PBQA/examples/README.md

 Though no grammar or examples are provided, the response will still be steered by the system prompt.

 ## Setup
-To use patterns, first the vector database must be initialized and the necessary files loaded.
+To use a pattern, first the vector database must be initialized and the necessary files loaded.
 After that, the LLM can be connected to the model(s) to be queried.

 ```py
 from PBQA import DB, LLM